entorenee/eslint-config-dslemay/README.md

 All of the related plugins are installed as dependencies of this package and should not require any additional installation or management in your package.

+## Additional Plugins/rules available

+This package also provides configuration for other commonly used plugins and their associate rules.
+These are not included in the base configuration by default and can be added to the `extends` array on an as needed basis.

+**Note:** Occasionally, the corresponding ESLint plugin must be installed as a dependency in your project.
+I'm uncertain why this arises in certain cases and may be a result of multiple project dependencies exposing variosu versions of the plugin.
+If you encounter errors about rules not being found, try installing the corresponding plugin explicitly.

+- **Jest:** Configures ESLint to recognize Jest globals and use the [eslint-plugin-jest](https://github.com/jest-community/eslint-plugin-jest) with accompanying rules.
+To use this ruleset, add `'dslemay/jest'` to the `extends` array in your ESLint config.
+- **React:** Configures ESLint for React.
+Includes rules from [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) and [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks).
+To use this ruleset, add `dslemay/react` to the `extends` array in your ESLint config.
+- **JSX-A11y:** Configures ESLint to check JSX for accessibility issues.
+Includes the rules from [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y).
+To use this ruleset, add `dslemay/jsx-a11y` to the `extends` array in your ESLint config.

 ## Integration with Prettier

 Prettier provides consistent code format and can reduce common stylistic bike-shedding.
 This configuration does not install Prettier or provide a Prettier configuration file.
 Some additional configuration is required in your project to use Prettier.